oicr-gsi/shesmu/language.md

 variables are available in the output.
 The collectors have access to the joined stream.

+Another type of olive is one that fills a database or data ingestion process with its results:

+     Olive
+       Where workflow == "BamQC 2.7+" && fize_size == 0
+       Refill foo With
+         workflow = workflow;

+This is effectively meant to erase and rebuild the database every time the olive runs, though possibly implemented more efficiently.

 There is a final type of olive: one to generate an alert:

      Olive